panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) has become the native way to fetch data in Frontend applications.

-On the other side, JavaScript provides the [async/await](/javascript-async-await/) syntax to easily handle the asynchronous operations, like data fetching, in a sync manner.

 While the Fetch API is pretty good, sometimes you might be surprised how it works.
-For example, if the http request ended in status `4xx` or `5xx`, the fetch doesn't reject the promise.
+For example, if the http request completes with status `4xx` or `5xx`, the fetch doesn't reject the promise.

+On the other side, JavaScript provides the [async/await](/javascript-async-await/) syntax to easily handle the asynchronous operations.

-In this post I'm going to show the most common scenarios how you would need to use Fetch API with async/await syntax, so you could avoid any surpises and become confident on how to fetch data and handle error or corrupt data.
+In this post, I'm going to show the common scenarios how to use Fetch API with async/await syntax.
+The goal is to make you confident on how to fetch data, handle fetch errors, cancel a fetch request, and more.

-## 1. Common fetch request
+## 1. Simplest fetch request

-## 2. JSON fetch request
+## 2. Fetching JSON data

-## 3. Handling server error on fetch request
+## 3. Handling fetch errors

 ## 4. Cancelling a fetch request

+## 5. Parallel fetch requests

-## 5. Fetch request with progress
+## 6. Fetch request with progress

+## 7. Intercepting fetch requests

-## 6. Summary
+## 8. Summary